 SHAREHOLDER ACTION ALERT: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Pinterest, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / November 27, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Pinterest, Inc. ("Pinterest" or "the Company") (NYSE:PINS) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / December 3, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class-action lawsuit against Pinterest, Inc. ("Pinterest" or "the Company") (NYSE:PINS) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between May 16, 2019 and November 1, 2019, inclusive (the ''Class Period''), are encouraged to contact the firm before January 22, 2021.